What Happens When an Employee Goes on Long-Term Disability?

 A Federal Judge Can Give an Objective Decision About Your Case

-The real battlefield in an ERISA disability benefits case is federal district court.
+The real battlefield in an ERISA disability benefits case is the federal district court.
 If the insurance company denies your case, the judge will review your case to determine whether the insurance company made a mistake in terminating your benefits.
 The judge will issue an objective decision after reviewing your case without any of the same biases or financial motivations that prejudice the insurance company.

 Hire a lawyer when you are already receiving benefits.
 You will encounter challenges while receiving disability benefits that you need help navigating.
 You can never trust the insurance company when they pay you benefits because they always look for a way to stop paying you.